containers/podman/docs/podman.1.md

 **--root**=**value**

-Path to the root directory in which data, including images, is stored
+Storage root dir in which data, including images, is stored (default: "/var/lib/containers/storage" for UID 0, "$HOME/.local/share/containers/storage" for other users).
+Default root dir is configured in /etc/containers/storage.conf.

 **--runroot**=**value**

-Path to the 'run directory' where all state information is stored
+Storage state directory where all state information is stored (default: "/var/run/containers/storage" for UID 0, "/var/run/user/$UID/run" for other users).
+Default state dir is configured in /etc/containers/storage.conf.

 **--runtime**=**value**